SouthernMethodistUniversity/URVA/README.md

-# pURVA
+# URVA

 ## Usage

-pURVA can be used via either Docker, Apptainer (Singularity) images, or as installed on SMU HPC systems.
+URVA can be used via either Docker, Apptainer (Singularity) images, or as installed on SMU HPC systems.

 ### Docker